 Maybe you didn’t feel like going to school or trying to do your best.
 That brings us to the E of Emotion.
 One of the smart goal-setting tips for small business owners is how vital that goal is to you.

 To what extent have you connected yourself to your goal?
 Or, how well can you attach yourself to it emotionally?
 Check out this article to discover your drive and desire behind setting your goals.

 Besides how emotionally involved you are with your goal, it depends on how important or relevant the outcome is for you.
 That directs us to the R of Result.
 One of the other smart goals setting tips for small business owners is what yields your target?

 How will you benefit from the result if you reach it?
 If it is that vital to you, you will experience a different emotion, in contrast to if you don’t care.
 By actively looking for what the goal will bring you AND to what it ultimately contributes, it will bring in more focus and, ultimately, more results!

 SMART goals wizard

 Many small business owners struggle to set goals.
-Even though they are better goal-setters than the average population, they perform poorly formulating their goals.
+Even though they are better goal-setters than the average population, they perform poorly in formulating their goals.
 Moreover, the badly written goals hinder achieving them.
-That’s even a bigger problem.
+That’s an even bigger problem.

-Because small business owners fail at writing their personal goals smart, they never reached their goals.
+Because small business owners fail at writing their personal goals smartly, they never reach their goals.
 They would not even have reached their goals if they tried.
 That’s why we have designed and developed a smart goals wizard that helps business owners step by step and intuitively formulate a proper smart goal.

 But what about following my intuition?

-What is it that you want, instead of being forced to do something.
-When your gut-feeling directs you into a different path, enthusiasm and passion often evolve from that.
+What do you want instead of being forced to do something?
+When your gut feeling directs you into a different path, enthusiasm, and passion often evolve from that.
 It generates so much energy that smarter goals are automatically set.
 That goal may even become crucial to you.
 Thus, the E and the R are even more strongly felt in your SMARTER goal.